zijianhuang/openapiclientgen/README.md

 # OpenApiClientGen
 Reading an Open API / Swagger YAML/JSON definition file, OpenApiClientGen generates strongly typed client API codes in C# and in TypeScript for Angular, Axios, Fetch API, Aurelia and jQuery.

-This program is based on Fonlow.TypeScriptCodeDomCore and Fonlow.Poco2TsCore which are core components of [WebApiClientGen](https://github.com/zijianhuang/webapiclientgen), thus the codes generated share the same characteristics.
+This program is based on Fonlow.TypeScriptCodeDomCore and Fonlow.Poco2TsCore which are core components of [WebApiClientGen](https://github.com/zijianhuang/webapiclientgen), thus the codes generated share similar characteristics.

 **Hints**